What to do on Results Day and Clearing 2024by Abby Danecki

 You'll know you're in Clearing because your UCAS application will read 'You are in Clearing' and you will get a unique Clearing ID number.

 Things can move quickly in Clearing so you need to reach out to universities as soon as you have your results to find the best match for you before spaces start to fill up.

 Contact universities via their dedicated Clearing hotlines or over live chat.
 If your grades match their entry requirements you could receive a verbal offer over the phone.
 If you do, this will be followed by an email detailing the next steps you need to take.

-For more advice on making a Clearing phone call, read our blog - there's tips on what to expect and what to say when you contact universities,
+For more advice on making a Clearing phone call, read our blog - there are tips on what to do on Results Day, what to expect, and what to say when you contact universities,

 I've got the results I need!
 What happens next?

 Congratulations!
 It's been a long road to university, paved with lots of hard work and stress.

 In the next few days, you will receive confirmation of your university place, outlining what you need to do so you can start planning your move to uni.

 If, for whatever reason, you haven't applied for your student finance, you'll also need to do this - so, read our blog on applying for your finance late.
 But for now, it's time to celebrate and recharge - you've done it!

 Published By Abby Danecki on 21/06/2020 | Last Updated 08/12/2023